 Vintage Kitchen tip: if the dough starts to soften too much during rolling and cutting, gather it, wrap it in plastic, and return it to the refrigerator or freezer (much faster) for several minutes until it hardens again.
 Try to have it cold at all times.

-Thickness: how thick you roll the dough depends on what you want to bake.
-For filled cookies such as these ones, I suggest no more than ½ inch.
-If you want single cookies like the image below, I say up to 1-inch is fine.
+- Thickness: how thick you roll the dough depends on what you want to bake.
+For filled cookies, I suggest no more than ½ inch.
+If you want single cookies like the image below, I say up to 1 inch is fine.

 This crust is wonderful to work with because the shapes stay formed after baking.